Overview

 The first option from this section allows you to select the default scheduling workflow for this stage.
 The three possible workflows are:

 - Schedule: Enables manual scheduling, which offers no automation.
-This will be the least likely setting for you to use.
+This will be the least likely setting for you to use - most suited when an interview requires hands-on coordination.

 If you enabled scheduling automation on the previous screen, the Stage automation option here will default to ON.
 Alternatively, you can enable scheduling automation using this toggle.
 With this set to ON, the default scheduling workflow will be automatically triggered when a candidate enters this stage.